ctom2/chobola-ai/content/_index.md

 * [LinkedIn](https://www.linkedin.com/in/tchobola/)
 * [𝕏](https://www.twitter.com/ifelsetom/) -->

-I am a **doctoral candidate** at the Helmholtz Zentrum München and Technische Universität München, where I am researching **learnable algorithms** and methods for **computational microscopy**.
+I am a **doctoral candidate** at the [Helmholtz Zentrum München](https://www.helmholtz-munich.de/en/computational-health-center) and [Technische Universität München](https://www.cit.tum.de/cit/startseite/), where I am researching **learnable algorithms** and methods for **computational microscopy**.
 My mission is to develop innovative techniques and approaches that significantly improve image quality, paving the way for advancements in bio-medical research.
+I am also part of [MUDS](https://www.mu-ds.de).

 Prior to my doctoral studies, I completed my master's degree in Data Engineering and Analytics from Technische Universität München.
 Additionally, I had the opportunity to contribute to several interesting projects that involve statistical modeling, transfer learning, and privacy-preserving machine learning.